shidhincr/shidhincr.github.com/source/_posts/2014-02-11-mastering-the-scope-of-a-directive-in-angularjs.markdown

 ##What are Directives

-Directives are one of the most powerful features of AngularJs.
-You can imagine them as building blocks ( aka re-usable components ) of any AngularJs application.
+Directives are one of the most powerful features of AngularJS.
+You can imagine them as building blocks ( aka re-usable components ) of any AngularJS application.
 Mastering the entire directives, is totally out of this article's scope.
-For that, I would really recommend this [book](http://www.packtpub.com/angularjs-directives/book); it covered the nuts and bolts of them.
-And here, we'll discussing a small part of the directives called : "**Directive scope**".
+For that, I would really recommend this [book](http://www.packtpub.com/AngularJS-directives/book); it covers everything you need to know about directives.
+And here, we'll discuss a small part of the directives called : "**Directive scope**".
 <!--more-->

 ## Scopes in AngularJS

-Unlike the other MVC frameworks, AngularJs doesn't have specific classes or functions to create `model` objects.
-Instead, AngularJs extended the plain JavaScript object with custom methods and properties.
-This is known as the `scope` in AngularJs terms.
-The `scope` works as a glue between the view and other parts ( directives, controllers and services ) inside the AngularJs application.
+Unlike the other MVC frameworks, AngularJS doesn't have specific classes or functions to create `model` objects.
+Instead, AngularJS extended the raw JavaScript objects with custom methods and properties.
+These objects, also known as `scope` in AngularJS terms, works as a glue between the view and other parts ( directives, controllers and services ) inside the AngularJS application.

-Whenever the AngularJs application is bootstrapped, a `rootScope` object is created.
-All the scopes created by controllers, directives, services are prototypically inherited from `rootScope`.
-See this link :  [Scopes in AngularJS](https://github.com/angular/angular.js/wiki/Understanding-Scopes) to know how `scope` inheritance works.
-This will really help for the upcoming sections.
+Whenever the AngularJS application is bootstrapped, a `rootScope` object is created.
+Each scope created by controllers, directives and services are prototypically inherited from `rootScope`.
+AngularJS documentation is the best resource to know the how scope inheritance works: see [Scopes in AngularJS](https://github.com/angular/angular.js/wiki/Understanding-Scopes).
+Understanding how scope inheritance works will be useful in following sections.

 ##Scope inside a directive

 ***Note**: This section assumes you've prior knowledge of creating  a simple directive*

-All directives always have a scope associated with it.
-A directive's link function, and template will have access to all properties and methods of its scope.
-And by default, unless explicitly set, a directive will not have it's own scope.
-So the directive will share the the same scope of it's parent ( Controller scope ) where it's been used.
-This default behavior can be changed through directive definition object.
-A `directive definition object` ( let's call it as  *DDO* ) is used to configure a directive when it's defined –– to know more about it check AngularJs docs about directives [link](http://docs.angularjs.org/guide/directive).
-The *DDO* has a  property called `scope` and this is used for setting the scope of the directive.
-Let's see the example below:
+All directives have a scope associated with it.
+Directive uses this scope for accessing data/methods inside its templates and link function.
+By default, unless explicitly set, directive doesn't create its own scope.
+Therefore, directive uses its parent scope ( mostly some controller ) as its own.

+However, AngularJS allows to change the default scope of directives by passing a configuration object known as **directive definition object**.
+A directive definition object –– let's call it as  *DDO* –– is a simple JavaScript object used for configuring the directive's behaviour,template..etc.
+Check out [AngularJS docs](http://docs.AngularJS.org/guide/directive) about *DDO*.

 ```javascript
 	var app = angular.module("test",[]);